 Making eye contact, giving a specific person a specific task.
 “You, come with me, pull out your phone and dial 911, repeat every word I’m say to the dispatcher.
 Often times it only take one person to begin the response process allowing others to join in and render aid or help to an injured person.

 Don’t be a subject of Groupthink or the Bystander Effect.
-Do what men and women of courage do --stand up for what is right.
+Do what men and women of courage do --stand up for whats right.
 If you see someone in need, be the catalyst to break the Bystander Effect.
 Give those standing around gawking a role to play, take charge as you have before in past situations.
-Render help in whatever form you feel is necessary.
-Use of force is a viable and often times the first rational response in rendering aid to someone who may be having physical violence used upon them.
+Render help in whatever form you feel is necessary based on your training and experience, but just do something, anything.
+Use of force in a defensive manner is a viable and often times initial first response in rendering aid to someone who may be having physical violence used upon them.

 We will look closer into use of force and appropriate responses over the next few blog articles.